- Rules, Guidelines & Regulations

 Campsite Reservation Rules

 - A Camping Reservation System is available at Bray and Daly Park.
-Reservations can be made by phone, in person, or online at https://reserve.blueearthcountymn.gov/ .
+Reservations can be made by phone, in person, or online.

 - Park personnel will take reservations from 8:00 am until 8:00 pm.

-- Visitors my not make camping reservations prior to 8:00 am on March 1st of the current year.
+- Visitors may not make camping reservations prior to 8:00 am on March 1st of the current year.
 Individuals making reservations by telephone or in-person will be limited to making reservations for three separate dates/occasions per call on any given day.
-Individuals making reservations online will be limited to making reservations for five sites per reservation.
+Individuals making reservations online will be limited to making reservations for two sites per reservation.

 - A campsite may be reserved for one or more nights.
 On national holiday weekends, visitors will be asked to make reservations for a minimum of three camping nights, if the holiday falls on a weekend.
 On all other weekends, visitors reserving mobile campsites will be asked to make reservations for a minimum of two camping nights.

-- Camping shall be limited to a total period of two weeks on any one site during the period of May 1st through October 31st.
+- Camping shall be limited to a total of 10 days on any one site during the period of May 1st through October 31st.

-- A privilege fee of $5.00 per campsite and an RT Vision fee of $3.00 per campsite will be charged to each reservation request.
+- A non-refundable privilege fee of $10.00 per campsite will be charged to each reservation request.
 These fees are a one-time fee applied to each reservation request regardless of the number of nights the site has been reserved.

-- To hold your site, the reservation fees and one night's camping fee (total of $25) must be received at the park at least one month prior to the date of arrival.
+- To hold your site, the reservation fees and one night's camping fee must be received at the time of booking.
 The fees may be paid at the park in person, mailed to the park, or paid electronically online.
 If the fee is not received one month prior to the arrival date, the reservation may be cancelled.

 - Bray and Daly Park have set aside 100 percent of their campsites for reservations.
 The park caretaker will select the site for each party when a specific site has not been requested.